 Drums, Pads, Hardware

-The hi-hat comes with its own stand from Yamaha.
+The hi-hat comes with its own hi-hat stand from Yamaha.
 And it sensors can tell where the cymbals should be or are positioned.
+Having a hi-hat stand is essential for realistic playing.

 The hi-hat settles on the base and is linked to the stand with a clutch.
 What comes come, as a result, is an impressive arrangement and great playability.